Servoy/servoy_documentation/README.md

 This is the servoy documenation that has the context sensitive help section inside the developer

-This is served through git hub pages.
+This is served through git hub pages https://servoy.github.io/servoy_documentation/